sebastiaanverborg/docs/source/index.md

 KASKO will provide you with distinct product keys for each insurance product that you have access to.

-This key must be provided to the KASKO JS.
+This key must be provided to the KASKO JS and REST API respectively.

 # KASKO JS

 KASKO JS is used to load and configure the KASKO widget onto your site.
-KASKO JS allows handles sizing of the widget so that it works responsively in your page.
+KASKO JS automatically handles sizing of the widget so that it works responsively in your page.

 ## 1. Integration KASKO JS